Rajpratik71/eucalyptus-wiki/User-Console-Training.md

      });

 Timeout is set in milliseconds.
-For example: to make timeout 1 minute, change the 3 to a 6.

 * Restarting console: